service-design-tools/sdt-website/_tools/journey-map.md

 ---
 title: Journey Map
-subtitle: 'Describe how the user interact with the service, throughout its touchpoints.'
+subtitle: 'Describe how the user interact with the service, throughout its touchpoints'
 properties:
   how:
     - Maps